celestiaorg/nmt/spec/nmt.md

 This proof asserts that no message in the tree matches the queried namespace ID `nID`.

 The absence proof consists of
-1) A leaf of the tree that
+1) The index of a leaf of the tree that
-   1) its namespace ID is the largest namespace ID less than `nID` and
+   1) its namespace ID is the smallest namespace ID larger than `nID` and
    2) the namespace ID of the leaf to the left of it  is smaller than the `nID`
    3) the namespace ID of the leaf to the right of it is larger than `nID`.
-2) The index of the said leaf in the tree.
-3) A regular Merkle inclusion proof for the said leaf.
+2) A regular Merkle inclusion proof for the said leaf.

 Note that the proof only requires the hash of the leaf, not its underlying message.
 This is because the aim of the proof is to demonstrate the absence of `nID`.

+In the provided example, if we query the tree for `nID=2`, we will receive an absence proof since `nID=2` is not part of the tree.
+The index of the leaf included in the proof will be `3`, which corresponds to the hash value `03 03 b4a2792`.
+The Merkle inclusion proof for this leaf consists of the following nodes, in the order they appear in an in-order traversal of the tree: `00 00 ead8d25` and `01 01 71ca46a`.

 ### Namespace Empty Proof
 If the requested namespace ID falls outside the namespace range represented by the tree root `T`, the query will be resolved with an empty namespace proof.
+In the provided example, a query for `nID=6` would be responded by an empty proof.

 ## Namespace Proof verification